unspecifier/quizzler/src/markdown/nha-modules.md

 The child's school would not be legally required to release that information.

-© Policyholder
+- ✅ Policyholder

-CORRECT ine

 A policyholder is a person who has entered into a contract with an insurance plan and would be the appropriate contact for a patient who is a minor.

-© Third-party payer
+- ❌ Third-party payer

-INCORRECT

 A third party payer is an organization that offers the policy and provides benefit coverage, they would not verify patient demographic information.

-© Patient
+- ❌ Patient

-INCORRECT

 A patient is the person who received health care services, and in this case is a minor.
 The policyholder is the appropriate contact to verify this patient's demographics.